 - CAH is responsible for low levels of sodium in the blood.
 This could lead to improper working of the baby’s heart.

 When lanugo does not shed by itself, parents could be tempted to rub it off; however, simply rubbing could lead to skin irritation and rashes.
-You may want to read the next section of the article where we talk a little bit about treating lanugo.
-Bear in mind that results may vary depending on the hair growth and presence/absence of medical conditions.
+You may want to read the next section of the article, where we talk a little bit about treating lanugo.
+Bear in mind that results may vary depending on the hair growth and the presence/absence of medical conditions.

 Remedies to Remove Lanugo or Newborn Baby Body Hair?